414 Electronic Warfare Support Squadron

-No. 414 Squadron RCAF is a Royal Canadian Air Force squadron.
-It is currently located in Ottawa and conducts electronic warfare support training for other units in the Canadian Armed Forces.
+414 Electronic Warfare Support Squadron is a unit of the Royal Canadian Air Force.
+It is in Ottawa and conducts electronic warfare support training for other units in the Canadian Armed Forces.

 History

 World War II

 On 13 August 1941, No 414 Army Co-operation Squadron was formed at RAF Croydon, England, flying Westland Lysander and Curtiss Tomahawk aircraft.
 On 28 June 1943 the squadron's name was changed to 414 Fighter Reconnaissance Squadron to reflect its role, and later known as 414 “City of Sarnia” Squadron (Sarnia Imperials).
 Throughout the Second World War the squadron was based at numerous airfields in England and in continentental Europe flying Supermarine Spitfire and North American Mustang aircraft.
 During this period, the squadron provided photo reconnaissance, intelligence and ground attacks for both the Dieppe Raid and the allied Invasion of Europe.
 It accounted for 29 enemy aircraft destroyed and 11 damaged, 76 locomotives and 12 naval vessels destroyed.
 After the war ended, the squadron disbanded at Lüneburg Airfield (Advanced Landing Ground B156), Germany on 7 August 1945.